Inline Help Text

 If the help text applies to a whole list, tree, or table, place it below the control.

-If it applies to a single list, tree or table item:
+If the help text applies to a single list, tree, or table item, its location will depend on its length.

-If the case with the master-detail layout above does not apply, use the help tooltip with the question mark icon.
+For other cases, use the help tooltip with the question mark icon:

 Group of controls